RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-1/Hands-on-Lab-01.md

 ## Task 2: Installing a Sample Application

-This lab covers installing and running a packaged application.
+This lab covers installing and running a sample application.

 1. Once you Navigate to Gallery, Click **Samples**.

    ![](images/gallery-page3.png " ")

-2. Now that you are in **Sample Apps**, Scroll down and navigate to **Sample Reporting** and click **Install** Button.
+2. Now that you are in **Sample Apps**, scroll down and navigate to **Sample Reporting** and click the **Install** Button.

   ![](images/install-sample-app.png " ")

-3. On the Install Application page, Click the **Install Application** Button.
+3. On the Install Application page, click the **Install Application** Button.

    ![](images/install-app.png " ")

-4. You can now see that the application is installed, and you can run the application by Selecting **Run Application**.
+4. You can now see that the application is installed.
+Run the application by selecting **Run Application**.

    ![](images/click-run-application.png " ")